 It is important to update an estate plan following any changes in federal or state laws covering taxes and investments.
 The beneficiary designations on 401k, IRA, pension and insurance policies transfer assets in those accounts automatically to the beneficiary following the death of the account holder; it is thus important to consult an attorney to review and update one’s estate plan prior to reaching 70 1/2 years of age.

-Consult the Estate Planning Attorneys at Snee, Lutche, Helmlinger & Spielberger
+Consult the Maryland Attorneys at Snee, Lutche, Helmlinger & Spielberger

 Just as one’s life can look very different over the course of ten years, so will an estate plan.
 As such, it is important that the testator review their estate plan regularly, so that it is an accurate reflection of the reality of his or her life, and effectively carry out his or her wishes.
 The estate administration attorneys at Snee, Lutche, Helmlinger & Spielberger understand the importance of updating an estate plan and have the experience to adequately tailor the plan to the needs of the client and to represent one’s best interest based on current legislation.
 Call us today to schedule a consultation!